kailermai/ip/docs/README.md

 2. Download the latest jar from GitHub releases.
 3. Open a command terminal, `cd` into the folder of the jar file, and run `java -jar "angus.jar"`.

 Note that a directory called `data` will be created on launching the chatbot, which is used to store your data in a text file named `Angus.txt`.
+To save your tasks, you ***MUST*** use the `bye` command to close the program.

 # Features